 WHEN TO FILE FORM 3519.
-You must normally file this form with the tax due by April 15, but for 2020 the date is July 15, 2020 because of the special COVID-19 relief.
-And, because of this extension, if you are living or traveling outside the U.S. on April 15, your deadline is no longer June 15, 2019 to file and pay all tax due but rather July 15 like everyone else.
-However, if you do not pay all tax due by July 15, you will be subject to the usual penalties and interest.
-(Note that the extension is a 6-month extension from your regular due date that existed before COVID-19 relief.
-Therefore, those who qualify for a regular filing date of June 15 have until December 15 to file their return.)
+You must normally file this form with the tax due by April 18, 2023, but for 2023 the due date is October 16, 2023 for residents of specified declared disaster areas.
+And, because of this extension, live in a specified are and are living or traveling outside the U.S. on April 18, 2023, your deadline is no longer June 15, 2023 to file and pay all tax due but rather October 16, 2023 like everyone else who lived in the area during the disaster.
+(Note that the extension is a 6-month extension from your regular due date that existed before any disaster relief.
+Therefore, those who qualify for a regular filing date of June 15 have until December 15 to file their return, but penalties will apply after October 16, 2023 if you do not pay by then.)